EverM0re/EraRAG-Official/README.md

 ## 🚀 Get Start

 EraRAG and controled baselines are built on the unified framework proposed by [In-depth study of graphrag](https://github.com/JayLZhou/GraphRAG).
+Requirements.txt is included to help get you started.
 To run EraRAG, use the following command:
 ```
 python main.py -opt <Method>.yaml -dataset_name <Datasetname> -external_tree <External tree path> -root <rootname> -query <wether to query>
 ```